Night of Champions (2015): Background

-The event was held at the Toyota Center in Houston, Texas.
+The ninth annual Night of Champions was the second time for the event to be held at the Toyota Center in Houston, Texas, after the inaugural 2007 event.

-Night of Champions was an annual professional wrestling event produced by WWE since 2007.
-Announced on June 2, 2015, the ninth Night of Champions was scheduled to be held on September 20, 2015, at the Toyota Center in Houston, Texas, marking the second Night of Champions held at this venue after the 2007 event.
-As per the theme of the event, every championship promoted on WWE's main roster at the time was defended.
-These included the WWE World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Night of Champions is a professional wrestling event produced by WWE since 2007, with the event based around championship matches.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+Announced on June 2, 2015, the ninth event was scheduled to be held on September 20, 2015, at the Toyota Center in Houston, Texas, marking the second Night of Champions held at this venue after the inaugural 2007 event.
+As per the theme of the event, every active championship promoted on WWE's main roster at the time was defended, which included the WWE World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.
 Tickets went on sale on July 11.